 Areas of archaeological potential: means areas with the likelihood to contain archaeological resources.
-Methods to identify archaeological potential are established by the Province, but municipal approaches which achieve the same objectives may also be used.
-The Ontario Heritage Act requires archaeological potential to be confirmed through archaeological fieldwork.
+Criteria to identify archaeological potential are established by the Province.
+The Ontario Heritage Act requires archaeological potential to be confirmed by a licensed archaeologist.

 Areas of mineral potential: means areas favourable to the discovery of mineral deposits due to geology, the presence of known mineral deposits or other technical evidence.